 Parliamentarians from Cambodia's National Assembly, led by Samdech Heng Samrin, visited Australia on 13-16 March 2016.

-The Minister for Immigration and Border Protection, Peter Dutton, visited Phnom Penh in March and September 2015.
+The then Minister for Immigration and Border Protection, Peter Dutton, visited Phnom Penh in March and September 2015.

 Cambodia's Deputy Prime Minister and Minister of Interior, Sar Kheng, visited Australia on 24 March 2015 as a Guest of the Australian Government.